 What we're about

 Upcoming events (3)

 We'll continue the "Political Thinkers" series.
 It critically examines the political and ideological viewpoints of prominent public figures, considered to be tremendously influential as a trendsetter.
 Here, the goal is to discuss fresh viewpoints -- some of which might be "unconventional" in nature -- in analyzing its applicability in our ever-increasingly complex society.
-Just like every issue that our group discusses, we examine and evaluate it with an independent and critical lens, at the highest level of intellectual rigor. ************************ For this discussion, we'll evaluate the legacy and the work of the late Milton Friedman.
-To that end, we'll explore the following questions: - What are the deep-rooted philosophical basis for his theories and views, if any? - What makes his appeal so controversial? - Have his views and positions always remained intellectually consistent? - What do his rise to popularity indicate about the cultural or political climate of his time period?
+Just like every issue that our group discusses, we examine and evaluate it with an independent and critical lens, at the highest level of intellectual rigor. ************************ For this discussion, we'll evaluate the work of Steve Bannon and the legacy of the late Andrew Breitbart.
+To that end, we'll explore the following questions: - What are the deep-rooted philosophical basis for their theories and views? - What makes their appeal so controversial? - Have their views and positions always remained intellectually consistent? - What do their rise to popularity indicate about the cultural or political climate of his time period?
 We will then examine each individual's theories and policy positions, including: BANNON - His role in as the executive chair of Breitbart News. - His nationalist views couched as "populism." - His affiliation and appeasement to the Alt-Right. - His criticism of traditional "capitalism." - His opposition to the partisan establishment, including the pro-interventionist foreign policies - The allegations of, and ties to, any xenophobic, nativist, racist, and pro-White Supremacist views and organizations. - Finally, how his work and views, as well as the Breitbart organization influenced the Trump Presidency.
-His collection of filmography are listed here: https://en.wikipedia.org/wiki/Milton_Friedman_bibliography ************************ IMPORTANT DISCLAIMER: The NYCPF does not endorse or promote the views held by any of these individuals.
+His collection of filmography are listed here: https://en.wikipedia.org/wiki/Steve_Bannon#Filmography BREITBART - His transformation from a liberal to a conservative. - How the news website of his namesake (Breitbart News) shaped the conservative media landscape. - His role, as an activist, in shaping the conservative movement, for issues such as the government overreach and anti-liberalism. - Breitbart and his news organization's ongoing criticisms of the institutional bias in the media and in Hollywood. - Counterfactual analysis: if he were alive today -- his role as a media personality in the Era of Trump. *** Finally, criticisms, if any, of Breitbart News, as an organization, in providing a platform for the Alt-Right and others with "extremist" views. ************************ IMPORTANT DISCLAIMER: The NYCPF does not endorse or promote the views held by any of these individuals.
 PLEASE NOTE: the individuals above will NOT be appearing in-person -- these meetings are for DISCUSSION PURPOSES ONLY, in comparing and evaluating their views and ideologies. ************************ Previous "Political Thinkers" series: ▨ Noam Chomsky (April 13, 2019): https://www.meetup.com/NYC-Politics/events/260117021/ ▨ Milton Friedman (Feb.
 23, 2019): https://www.meetup.com/NYC-Politics/events/258359948/ ▨ Christopher Hitchens (Jan.
 12, 2019): https://www.meetup.com/NYC-Politics/events/257700330/ ▨ Jordon Peterson (May 26, 2018): https://www.meetup.com/NYC-Politics/events/250182531 ▨ Sam Harris and Reza Azlan (April 21, 2018): https://www.meetup.com/NYC-Politics/events/248609818/ ▨ Milo Yiannopoulos, Ben Shapiro, Linda Sarsour, Cenk Uygur (Feb.
-10, 2018): https://www.meetup.com/NYC-Politics/events/246998014/ ************************ This is part one of a double-header event on Feb.
-23rd.
-If you wish to attend the second discussion ("Conservatism" in the Era of Trump"), you must have a separate confirmed RSVP. https://www.meetup.com/NYC-Politics/events/258273329/
+10, 2018): https://www.meetup.com/NYC-Politics/events/246998014/ ************************ *** IMPORTANT: this meeting will be announced about 8 to 12 days before the event, at which time the RSVP window will open for registration.